krlz-dev/order-management-system/README.md

 - **Testing:** Generating unit test templates and sample data.
 - **Documentation:** Creating OpenAPI/Swagger documentation and providing suggestions for this README.

 **Time Investment**: Approximately 6-8 hours of development time, with documentation handled on the final day.
+Some extra hours were added in documentation planning and refactors.

 ## ☁️ Cloud Deployment